Andy Ward (musician): Canterbury (1987–2002)

 Throughout the 1990s, Ward worked with Richard Sinclair's Caravan of Dreams and Going Going, with Sinclair, Hugh Hopper, Vince Clarke and Mark Hewins.
 In 1994, he joined Mirage – a progressive "supergroup" combining members from both Camel and Caravan.
 His other projects included the studio-only group the Chrysanthemums, led by singer-songwriter Yukio Yung (aka Terry Burrows), who received drum tracks through the post from Ward before building songs around them, playing all the other instruments himself.
 At this time Ward also became full-time drummer with the English rock band the Bevis Frond, with whom he recorded and toured extensively.

-Present
+Early 2000’s

 In 2002, a compilation CD, Sticking Around, was released.
 This compilation highlights his work with Camel and other projects.

 In 2003, Ward participated in a short lived reformation of the original members of the Brew (with Latimer and Ferguson) and recorded material for an album that never materialized, largely due to Latimer's ongoing health issues.